 Zeolite is a substance that is created when volcanic magma comes in contact with seawater.
 The reaction creates a highly negatively charged molecule that looks like a porous rock.
 Due to its structure, zeolite can bind to a wide range of toxins, both in the human body and in the environment.

-The most common type is called clinoptilolite; this natural zeolite has a wide range of health benefits, including detoxification, gut health support, boosting the immune system, reducing inflammation, liver support, and is anticancer.
+The most common type is called clinoptilolite; this natural zeolite has a wide range of health benefits, including detoxification, gut health support, boosting the immune system, reducing inflammation, liver support, and helps stop abnormal cellular growth.

 Although it is considered safe, zeolites should never be inhaled or consumed around the same time as food, other supplements, or drugs.
 Zeolite should be used according to their specific recommended dosage (as well as off-cycling periods), and in conjuncture with your healthcare professional’s opinion.